Ayn-AI/eyn-api-doc/source/index.html.md

 We have language bindings in Python!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

+# Quickstart

+TLDR;?
+EYN API provides demo files which show how to query the API endpoints.
+This way you can directly see what EYN API has to offer.
+Click <a href="#demos">here</a> to go directly to the demos.

+Got more time?
+Continue exploring the API documentation below.
+In the following, we'll explain every API endpoint, the query and response parameters and give code examples how to query our endpoints and sample responses.
+As mentioned above, we provide demos which you can run to see how to query the endpoints in more detail.
+Any more questions --- let us know at <a href="mailto:developers@eyn.vision">developers@eyn.vision</a>.

 # Authentication

 > To authorize, use this code: